How To Find Hidden Cameras & Spy Gear Like a Professional: The Definitive Guide

 Any type of surveillance device, whether it is video, audio, or IR, it will emit some sort of heat signature that would be easily detected with a thermal imaging device.

-Most surveillance cameras emit a fair amount of heat due to their small size and the fact that they are normally enclosed in something discreet that does not provide much ventilation.
+Most surveillance cameras emit a fair amount of heat.
+Their small size and the fact that they are normally enclosed in a small discreet space means that does not provide much ventilation.
+You can capitalize on this with a thermal imaging camera.

 FLIR® offers an outstanding device called the FLIR® ONE Gen 3, that connects to your smartphone and allows it to be used as a thermal imaging camera.